johnwcowan/r7rs-work/CompoundObjectsCowan.md

-Compound objects are a generalization of SRFI 35 and R6RS compound conditions.
+Compound objects are a generalization of SRFI 35 and R6RS compound conditions, and are suitable for use in creating and handling conditions.
 They encapsulate an immutable sequence of subobjects, which can be any object except another compound object.
 These procedures treat non-compound objects as if they were compound objects with one subobject.

+By convention, a subjobject of the form `(a)` or `(a (b . value1) (c . value2) ...)` determines the compound object's overall type and any associated key-value properties.
+A compound object may contain more than one such subobject.

+## Procedures

 `(make-compound-object ` *list*`)`